ktiya23/MinorProjects/README.md

 ## Project Overview

 The purpose of this project is to apply the knowledge gained from learning HTML, CSS, and JavaScript.
 It includes a simple interactive webpage with various elements styled using CSS and interactive features implemented with JavaScript.
+Remember i am uploading these files late because i totally forgot earlier when i made this in starting of january.
+I just want to store my files in git so that i can get it later.

 ## Features